 By Tim Lambert

-In the centre of Roman Canterbury was the Forum, an open space lined by shops and by the basilica a kind of town hall.
-The Forum acted as the market place.
+In the center of Roman Canterbury was the Forum, an open space lined by shops and by the basilica a kind of town hall.
+The Forum acted as the marketplace.
 In Roman Canterbury there were temples.
 There were also public baths.
-In Roman times going to the baths was not just a way to keep clean it was also a way to socialise.
+In Roman times going to the baths was not just a way to keep clean it was also a way to socialize.
 It was the Roman equivalent of going to the pub.

 Life in Roman Britain

-Then in 597 AD the Pope sent Augustine with some monks to convert the Saxons.
+Then in 597 CE the Pope sent Augustine with some monks to convert the Saxons.
 The king of Kent, Ethelbert, was married to a Christian woman which made the task easier.

 In 598 Augustine and his monks built an abbey outside the walls of the old Roman town.
 In 602 he rededicated a deserted Roman church in Canterbury.
 In 603 Canterbury was chosen to be the seat of the first archbishop.

 Once it was chosen to be his seat the town began to revive.
-It now had a new importance.
+It now had new importance.
 Craftsmen came to live in Canterbury.
 Among them were leather workers.
-Leather was used to make all kinds of things including gloves, shoes, saddles and bottles.
-Furthermore wool was woven in Canterbury.
+Leather was used to make all kinds of things including gloves, shoes, saddles, and bottles.
+Furthermore, wool was woven in Canterbury.